 - 1 teaspoon sugar

-- ⅓ cup plain flour (45g)
+- ⅓ cup all purpose flour or plain flour

-- ⅓ cup strong bread flour (45g)
+- ⅓ cup strong bread flour

 Additional Ingredients for Decoration

-- 1 tablespoon whole milk
+- 1 tablespoon full fat milk or whole milk

 - 1 teaspoon vanilla extract